Dahl's Foods: History

 Dahl's Foods was founded by Wolverine Thilbert ("W.T.")
 Dahl in 1931.
 The first store was a 1000 sqft facility located on Des Moines' east side.
 The first Dahl's supermarket opened in Des Moines' Beaverdale neighborhood in 1948 and was the first supermarket bakery between the Mississippi River and the Rocky Mountains.

 Another store opened in 1952 featuring a scratch bakery, pharmacy, and a lunch counter, uncommon for a grocery store at that time.
 At the same store, until 1963, customers could drive to the corner of the parking lot to a small brick building known as the "Dahl House" where their groceries, already transported underground, would be available for pick up.

-In 1981, the Dahl's store on Ingersoll Avenue was the site of the world's first grocery purchase using a debit card.
+In 1981, the Dahl's store on Ingersoll Avenue was the site of the first grocery purchase using a debit card in the United States.
 Proving successful, all stores were equipped with ATM POS terminals by 1983.

 Dahl's expanded into Kansas in 1979, operating two stores in the Kansas City metropolitan area until leaving that market in 1997.
 Founder W.T.
 Dahl stated in an interview with The Des Moines Register that the expansion into Kansas allowed rival Hy-Vee to pick better locations in Dahl's home market of Des Moines.

 In 2005, Dahl's stores became ticket outlets for events at the Iowa Events Center.